-At Lakeline, the following vendors sell chicken eggs: Flintrock Hill Farm, Fruitful Hill Farm, Humble Rooster, Smith & Smith Farms, and Hohns Acres.
+At Lakeline, the following vendors sell chicken eggs: Flintrock Hill Farm, Hohns Acres, Humble Rooster, and Smith & Smith Farms.
 In addition, Belle Vie sells duck eggs and Munkebo Farm sells goose and quail eggs.

-At Mueller, the following vendors sell chicken eggs: Hackamore Ranch, New Leaf Agriculture, Shirttail Creek Farm, Smith & Smith Farms, & Westfold Farm.
+At Mueller, the following vendors sell chicken eggs: Hackamore Ranch, New Leaf Agriculture, Shirttail Creek Farm, Smith & Smith Farms, & True Bird Farm.
 In addition, Belle Vie sells duck eggs and Munkebo Farm sells goose and quail eggs.

 The Branch Park Pavilion has been in construction for about 8 years, with the intention of providing a permanent location for the Mueller market.
 The Mueller development has plans to sell the Browning Hangar, so this move has been in the works for quite some time and we are so grateful to have this beautiful new space dedicated to local food and farming!

 The Pavilion at Branch Park is more centrally accessible to Mueller residents and district parking garages and provides an indoor and outdoor cover for market vendors and attendees.
 The pavilion features 19,800+ square feet of gathering space; loading/unloading area to accommodate booths, tents, and stages; three walls of floor-to-ceiling glass, bi-folding “garage-style” overhead doors to provide a covered, yet open-air atmosphere; overhead ceiling fans to help with summer-time open air comfort; heating and cooling for closed venue climate control; concessions facilities and two sets of unisex restrooms with common area washing stations.

 There are two paid garages as well as street parking (free on Sundays).
 Please refer to our parking map on the Mueller website page here.
 TFM does not validate parking, but most businesses on Aldrich Street do.
 You can find more information here.